[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

-This is an administrative position responsible for ensuring compliance with Federal Aviation Administration (FAA) requirements related to the safety of airport operations involving airfield maintenance, Aircraft Rescue/Fire fighting operations, Airport security and snow removal operations.
+This is an administrative position responsible for ensuring compliance with Federal Aviation Administration (FAA) requirements related to the safety of airport operations involving airfield maintenance, Aircraft Rescue/Firefighting operations, Airport security, wildlife management, and snow removal operations.
 An employee in this class exercises considerable latitude in carrying out these functions to insure optimum delivery of services by maintaining the highest degree of adherence to Federal Aviation Regulations.
-Direction is received from the Commissioner of Aviation or designee.
+Direction is received from the Executive Director or designee.
 Assignments are received through conference and/or written directives and allow for employee interpretation of the directive.
 Work is reviewed through observation of the programs operation, conference or the submission of written reports.
 Supervision is exercised over a number of subordinates.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Ensures compliance with Federal Aviation Regulations (FAR) Parts 139, 107, and 77.
-This involves becoming knowledgeable with the regulations; determining deficiencies with current operations through analysis based upon findings, develop/modify a comprehensive program to ensure meeting of the Federal Regulations and ensuring the best interests of the City of Syracuse.
+This involves becoming knowledgeable with the regulations; determining deficiencies with current operations through analysis based upon findings, develop/modify a comprehensive program to ensure meeting of the Federal Regulations and ensuring the best interests of the Syracuse Regional Airport Authority.

-Has responsibility for the development, implementation and effective operation of those programs impacting upon the Air Crash Rescue, Security and Safety by directing the Airport Maintenance Supervisor, Air Crash Rescue Chief and Airport Security Officer to ensure appropriate measures are taken to institute, evaluate and implement change where necessary.
+Has responsibility for the development, implementation and effective operation of those programs impacting upon the Air Crash Rescue, Security and Safety by coordinating with the Director of Airfield Maintenance, Air Crash Rescue Chief and Director of Airport Security to ensure appropriate measures are taken to institute, evaluate and implement change where necessary.

 Monitors the accurate reporting and dissemination of airport condition information to air carriers and other airport users that affect the safe operations of aircraft.

-Review airport inspection reports and makes recommendations for correcting deficiencies to appropriate Department of Aviation staff.
+Reviews airport inspection reports and makes recommendations for correcting deficiencies to appropriate airport staff.